 Mathematics is about searching for the underlying nature of phenomena and attempting to unify the phenomena through abstraction.

 The department is physically located in the Mathematics and Computing Technologies Center and is well equipped with computer hardware and supporting software.
-Mathematics majors are required to take an introductory computer science course.
+Undergraduate mathematics majors are required to take an introductory computer science course.
 In addition, technology continues to be incorporated throughout the mathematics curriculum so that students learn how to use computers and calculators as tools in doing mathematics.
 Many of the mathematics courses will be taught in a computer classroom where computational and graphical software will be used to facilitate learning.
 Students gain experience in the use of computers, calculators, and the Internet to function as a mathematician or mathematics educator in the workplace.
+Ship faculty focus on helping students apply math in real-world settings, and technology is a crucial part of our undergraduate math program.

-Students who plan to study mathematics in college should take four years of mathematics in high school including geometry and trigonometry.
+Students who plan to study mathematics at Ship should take four years of mathematics in high school including geometry and trigonometry.
 Many students also take calculus in high school, but this is not considered necessary.
 A solid foundation in pre-calculus mathematics is the best preparation for college.
 Advanced Placement credit is available for appropriate scores on the AP calculus exam.
-Oral and written communication skills as well as broad exposure to the natural sciences are also extremely helpful to students entering the program.
+Oral and written communication skills as well as broad exposure to the natural sciences are also extremely helpful to students entering our PA bachelor's degree program in mathematics.

 The core curriculum consists of the standard calculus sequence and statistics, as well as a series of courses dealing with mathematical theory moving from discrete mathematics to linear algebra to algebra and finally analysis.
 Computers and calculators are used throughout the curriculum as tools to facilitate learning.